iachievedit/armassembly/README.md

 See the companion <a href="https:">blog post</a>.

-To compile any given target:
+To compile everything, just type `make`.